minimuutti/minimuutti.github.io/en/treat-dispensers/_posts/2015-07-12-kong-genius-leo.md

   thumb:
 ---

 With Kong Genius Leo (size L) I usually use kibbles.
-Once I tucked in a dried chicken filet in it but Miki decided to take a shortcut and tore the toy apart to get to the chicken.
+Once I tucked in a dried chicken fillet in it but Miki decided to take a shortcut and tore the toy apart to get to the chicken.
 So, I had to go to the pet store to get a new one.

 I also gave feedback to the Kong company.
 I suggested that they should manufacture the Genius toys from the black Extreme Kong rubber so that the Genius toys would last rougher mouthing.